NuGet/Insights/README.md

 ### Deploy to Azure

 PowerShell is used for the following steps.
-I have tested both PowerShell 5.1 (Windows) and PowerShell 7.1.3 (Windows).
+I have tested Windows PowerShell 5.1, Windows PowerShell 7.1.3, and Linux PowerShell 7.1.3.

 1. Ensure you have the Az PowerShell modules.
 [Install them if needed](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps).
    ```powershell